-Our Campgrounds is now OPEN but we will be CLOSING on October 15th, 2020 for the Season
+Our Campgrounds is now CLOSED for the Season

 The Adams County Fairgrounds has a camper / trailer parking facility for overnight guests or camping conventions.

 We have 396 hook ups in combinations of water, water and electric, or full service parking which consists of water, electric and sewer.

 Our campgrounds features a shower house / restrooms which

 will remain closed this camping season due to COVID-19.
 We have a

 The campground does not accept reservations.
 Camping is on a first-come, first-served basis.

 Payments can be made with exact cash or local checks.
 Payments are currently accepted on our website or by using the drop box located just south of the grandstands.